yehtethein/myanmar-administrative-map-tableau/README.md

 # 🗺️ Myanmar Administrative Map (Tableau)

 ## Overview
-This project presents an interactive Tableau dashboard that visualizes Myanmar’s administrative hierarchy, enabling users to explore data from State & Region level down to Township and Village Tract.
+This project presents an interactive Tableau Vizz that visualizes Myanmar’s administrative hierarchy, enabling users to explore data from State & Region level down to Township and Village Tract.

 ## Objectives
 - Provide a clear geographic representation of administrative boundaries